matthewstokeley/elemental/README.md

 ```

-Individual modules can be added or removed from `Gruntfile.js` `concat` configuration object - `concat.dist.src`.
+Individual modules can be added or removed from `Gruntfile.js` `concat` configuration object: `concat.dist.src`.

 ##### A note on syntax
-This library was around the time that `es6` was becoming a standard and relies on *should* rely on a `pojo` (plain old javascript object) for encapsulation.
+This library was around the time that `es6` was becoming a standard *should* rely on a `pojo` (plain old javascript object) for encapsulation.

 ## Example